ElektraInitiative/libelektra/doc/tutorials/validation.md

 ```
 kdb mount tutorial.dump user/tutorial dump validation
 ```
-This [mounts](/doc/tutorials/mount.md) the backend `tutorial.dump` to the mountpoint **user/tutorial** and activates the validation plugin for the keys below the mountpoint.
+This [mounts](/doc/tutorials/mount.md) the backend `tutorial.dump` to the mount point **user/tutorial** and activates the validation plugin for the keys below the mount point.
 The validation plugin now uses the metadata of the keys below **user/tutorial** to validate values before storing them in `tutorial.dump`.